antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 ## The Zen of SPy

-As said above, 100% compatibility with Python is explicitly not a goal.
+As mentioned above, 100% compatibility with Python is explicitly not a goal.

 If you are a "language nerd" (like me :)) who knows the inner details of the [attribute lookup logic](../08-cpython-attribute-lookup/index.md) or when Python invokes